Madi-S/FastAPI-RQ/README.md

 ### Run tests

-Before running tests, you need to comment line #9 in main.py For some weird reasons, it throws an error when running tests
+Before running tests, you need to comment line #9 in main.py

+For some weird reasons, it throws an error when running the tests

+Also, make sure the docker container is running (the command above)

 `docker-compose exec web python -m pytest`